manbeardgames/its-just-like-normal-mode/source/its-just-like-normal-mode/docs/pandaemonium-asphodelos/the-fourth-circle/blood-rake.md

 Fun fact, **Chlamys** is a word used to describe a short cloak.
 These were worn by mean in ancient Greece until around the 12th century AD
 :::

 So based on the information above, this means the party members that are targetted for the first Blood Rake **cannot** take the tethers and the party members targeted for the second Blood Rake **cannot** have the Role Call debuff.

+## Role Call
+Role